 In June of 2016, the ISRO set a personal record for the most satellites (20) launched in a single payload.
 In Feb.
 2017, they set a world record when they launched 104 satellites in a single payload.
 In June 2017, India launched its heaviest rocket, the Geosynchronous Satellite Launch Vehicle-Mark III (GSLV-Mk III).

-That fact that India began its national space program in the same year that it gained independence is a very impressive feat.
+The fact that India began its national space program in the same year that it gained independence is an awe-inspiring feat.
 And while progress was initially incremental, the ISRO managed to build itself up to the point that it was set to become a global contender in space exploration.

 Since the turn of the century, India's economic growth has fueled growth in its space sector.
 Concordantly, the ISRO has made some huge strides and is reaching the point where it could rival China in space, not to mention Russia and the United States.